Thomas Lux (1946-2017)

 Each of Lux's multi-faceted poems is self-contained, whether it is musing or ranting, lamenting or lambasting, first person personal or first person universal.
 'Usually, the speaker of my poems is a little agitated,' said Lux, 'a little smart-ass, a little angry, satirical, despairing.
 Or, sometimes he's goofy, somewhat elegiac, full of praise and gratitude.'

 He published twelve collections of poetry.
 His "switchover" collection was Half Promised Land in 1986, which marked a sea change in his work.
 Split Horizon in 1994 won him the Kingsley-Tufts Award, making it possible for him to devote much more time and energy to his poetry at a crucial stage in the evolution of his work.
-His later books include New and Selected Poems 1975-1995, published in 1997, which shows the poet before and after his "recovery" from Surrealism, and was followed by The Street of Clocks (2001), The Cradle Place (2004), God Particles (2008) and Child Made of Sand (2012).
+His later books include New and Selected Poems 1975-1995, published in 1997, which shows the poet before and after his "recovery" from Surrealism, and was followed by The Street of Clocks (2001), The Cradle Place (2004), God Particles (2008), Child Made of Sand (2012) and To the Left of Time (2016).
 He published two books of poetry in Britain, The Street of Clocks - from Arc in 2001 - and his Selected Poems (2014) from Bloodaxe.
 He also edited I Am Flying Into Myself: Selected Poems of Bill Knott (2017).

 Many poetry lovers in Britain and Ireland will have fond memories of his recent readings at Aldeburgh Poetry Festival, Cúirt International Festival of Literature in Galway, Newcastle Centre for the Literary Arts and Hull Literature Festival.
 The Cúirt event led to the publication of his first UK Selected Poems, from Bloodaxe in 2014: see that book's page on this website to read some of his poems.